eclipxe13/engineworks-dbal/README.md

-# Engineworks\DBAL - Database Abstraction Layer
+# eclipxe/engineworks-dbal - Database Abstraction Layer

 This library was created to abstract the interactions with a relational database.
 At the time it was created the PDO extension does not exists.